Victoria Dayneko: Career

+Victoria Dayneko at the presentation of the remake of the horror film "A Nightmare on Elm Street" at the Oktyabr cinema on May 5, 2010.

 In 2004, at the age of 17, Dayneko became a participant in the Star Factory-5 popular TV project on Channel One under the direction of singer Alla Pugacheva.
 Dayneko gained the most votes from the audience and became a project winner.
 At the Star Factory-5 TV project Victoria performed two solo songs - "Ya Budu Luchshe" (music by O. Voliando, lyrics by K. Arsenyev) and "Leila" (music by I. Matviyenko, lyrics by I. Matviyenko, Y. Buzhilova).
 The "Snilos Mne" music video clip was filmed (music by A. Marshal, lyrics by K. Kavalerian), singer Alexandr Marshal co-starred in the clip.

 At the end of the TV project, Russian composer and producer Igor Matviyenko began working with Dayneko.
 The singer's debut video for Leila song (music by I. Matvienko, lyrics by Y. Buzhilova) was filmed in 2005 in Thailand.
 In 2006, Dayneko released a music video for the song "Ya Prosto Srazu Ot Tebya Uydu" (music by I. Matviyenko, lyrics by O. Rovnaya).
 This song became a Russian hit.

 In early 2007, Dayneko recorded a soundtrack for the movie V Ozhidanii Chuda - Film Ne O Lyubvi (music by I. Matviyenko, lyrics by O. Rovnaya).
 At the same time a video clip for this song was shot.

 In fall of 2007 she was a candidate for MTV Russia Music Awards, ceding the nomination to singer MakSim.
 She also was a Fashion TV award recipient as 2007 Fashion singer.
 Earlier that year, Dayneko appeared in the Russian Playboy magazine.
 In the same year she participated in the "Ice Age" project along with Alexei Yagudin with whom she reached the end of the project.
 Together with Alexei, Victoria recorded the song "Igolka" (music by I. Matviyenko, lyrics by O. Rovnaya) and a video clip.